pallet/learn-pallet/README.md

 tbatchelli@ip-10-80-187-174:~$
 ```

 No password you ask?
-Nope, `learn-pallet` has autorized your SSH keys
+Nope, `learn-pallet` has authorized your SSH keys
 on the node for your convenience.
 Go ahead and checkout that java is
 installed in the node by running:
 ```shell